mindspore-lab/mindocr/docs/en/inference/convert_dynamic.md

 ### 2. Environment

-Please refer to [Environment Installation](environment.md) to install ACL or MindSpore Lite environment.
+Please refer to [Environment Installation](environment.md) to install MindSpore Lite environment.

 ### 3. Model

-Currently, ONNX model files are supported, and by selecting different backends, they are automatically shape scaling and converted to OM or MIndIR model files.
+Currently, ONNX model files are supported, and by MindSpore Lite, they are automatically shape scaling and converted to MIndIR model files.

 Please make sure that the input model is the dynamic shape version.
 For example, if the text detection model needs to shape scaling for H and W, make sure that at least the H and W axes are dynamic, and the shape can be `(1,3,-1,-1)` and